enhoshen/lpAccel/syn/notes.md

         end
     `ff_e
 ```
-from this example, the morale is that when examine a unreasonable large synthesis result, you might
+from this example, the moral is that when examine a unreasonable large synthesis result, you might
 need to check **critical path**, where it might be a cause of unblocked comb wires.